 Busy days and planning your visit to Lyme

 In 2017, we welcomed over half a million visitors to the estate.
-Lyme has become increasingly more popular and this means our busy days are becoming more frequent, particularly at weekends and during school holidays.
+Lyme has become increasingly popular over the past few years and this means our busy days are becoming more frequent, particularly at weekends and during school holidays.
 Find out how to best plan your visit and details on the free bus service from the local Park and Ride.

 Our car park

 We have 900 parking spaces when weather is at its best and ground conditions are good and this is usually more than enough to accommodate our visitors.
 However, 500 of these parking spaces are on grassed surfaces and their use is weather dependant.
 Lyme experiences a lot of rainfall which makes these overflow spaces unusable especially when there’s been a prolonged period of heavy rain.
 This impacts the number of vehicles we can welcome in to the estate on busy days and we often have to close.

 What happens when it’s busy

 We know how frustrating it can be queuing to get into the park and staff and volunteers in the car park work hard to closely monitor the spaces we have available.
 Closing the park is always a last resort and something we try to avoid.

 When we near capacity, we share this on social media and then close the park to vehicles for a minimum of half an hour.
 This allows us to find spaces for vehicles already in the park and waiting for a parking space to become available.
 Once a sufficient amount of spaces have become available, we will re-open the park.
 We communicate when we close and reopen on our social media channels and on the website too.

 When the park is closed to vehicles, there will be signage at the entrance and a member of staff will be positioned on the A6 waving cars by to prevent a gridlock.
 It is not safe for vehicles to wait on the A6 until the park re-opens.
 It also causes major traffic disruption in the local area.